Edasgh/find-your-hackathonmates/README.md

 2. Some file sharing feature (image, videos) via chat
 3. Users will be able to add their profile picture (instead of showing avatars)
 4. Real time read reciepts of chats & real time invite & application notifications
-5. Will try to make all the pages fully responsive.